chotchki/feophant/README.md

 Library Errors: https://github.com/dtolnay/thiserror

 Rust's inability to treat enum variants as a type is a HUGE pain.
-I cheated and separated serialization from deserialization.
+I end up having an enum to hold data and another enum to validate and match the sub type.
+The [RFC](https://github.com/rust-lang/rfcs/pull/2593) to fix this was postponed indefinately.

 ## Legal Stuff (Note I'm not a lawyer!)